CrossLiminal/blacksite-game-wiki/Blacksite_Game_Documentation/Project_Foundations.md

 ## **Appendix A: The Documentation Library**

 This appendix serves as the master table of contents for the project's complete design documentation.
-Each document is a self-contained authority on its subject, organized into a clear hierarchy.
+It provides a comprehensive, explicit list of every design document, organized into a six-tier hierarchy that separates philosophy, systems, and data.

 ### **Tier 1: Foundational Documents**
+*The project's core philosophy, ethics, and universal rules.*

 *   **`Project_Constitution.md`:** The project’s unchanging philosophical bedrock.
-This document contains the core design principles and ethical framework that govern all other documents and development decisions.
-It is the ultimate source of truth for the project's vision and identity.
+Contains the core design principles and ethical framework that govern all development.
 *   **`Project_Foundations.md`:** The essential primer for the entire project.
-This document contains the high-level overview of the story and gameplay, the universal rules that apply to all players and entities, and a summary of the core mechanical systems.
-It is the primary onboarding document for any new collaborator.
+Contains the high-level overview, the universal rules, and the fundamental player contract.

-### **Tier 2: The Core Systems (Entity Blueprints)**
+### **Tier 2: Core Entity Systems**
+*The blueprints defining the "nouns" of the game—what things *are*.*

-*   **`Character_Core_Systems.md`:** The complete blueprint for any character entity (Player, Companion, or NPC).
-It defines their core mechanics (Meters, Attributes, Skillsets) and the comprehensive **Character State Framework** that governs their psychology, anatomy, and relationships.
+*   **`Character_Core_Systems.md`:** The complete blueprint for any character entity (Player, Companion, or NPC), defining their core stats and the comprehensive Character State Framework.

-*   **`Subject_Core_Systems.md`:** The complete blueprint for any supernatural Subject.
-It defines their power scaling (Threat Level, Category, Classification), the mechanics of Corruption, and the comprehensive **Subject State Framework** that governs their alien psychology and incomprehensible goals.
+*   **`Subject_Core_Systems.md`:** The complete blueprint for any supernatural Subject, defining their power scaling, corruption mechanics, and the framework for their alien psychology.
 *   **`Hazard_Systems.md`:** The blueprint and creation manual for ancillary threats like traps and Processed Personnel.
-This document contains the **Modular Hazard Component Library** and the "Psychology Shim" integration guide, allowing for the creation of simple, non-psychological threats that can interface with the main encounter engine.

-### **Tier 3: The Engines (Active Processes)**
+### **Tier 3: The Core Engines**
+*The blueprints defining the "verbs" of the game—the active processes that manage gameplay and narrative flow.*

-*   **`Encounter_Engine.md`:** The universal conflict resolution coordinator.
-This document details the "Narrative Round" loop, the dynamic priority queue for actions, and the universal protocols for managing all forms of dynamic, multi-entity encounters.
+*   **`Encounter_Engine.md`:** The universal conflict resolution coordinator, detailing the "Narrative Round" loop and the logic for all dynamic, multi-entity encounters.

-*   **`Exploration_Engine.md`:** The engine that governs the default state of the game.
-It manages player navigation, discovery, the "Ambient Psychology" system for incidental dialogue, and the trigger logic that initiates encounters.
+*   **`Exploration_Engine.md`:** The engine that governs the default state of the game, managing navigation, discovery, and the "Ambient Psychology" system.

-*   **`Narrative_Engine.md`:** The system that translates raw mechanical outcomes into player-facing text.
-It defines the standardized **`Scene Requirement Data Structure`** (the "Intent Packet"), the micro-template architecture, and the variable dictionary used to construct all descriptive prose.
+*   **`Narrative_Engine.md`:** The system that translates raw mechanical outcomes from all other engines into player-facing text.

-### **Tier 4: Modifiers & Environment**
+### **Tier 4: Core Gameplay Systems**
+*The major, overarching rule systems that govern significant aspects of gameplay.*

-*   **`Character_Progression_Systems.md`:** Defines how a character changes and evolves over time.
-This includes the systems for Skillset Evolution, Status Effects, Perks, and the complete Equipment Framework.
+*   **`Character_Progression_Systems.md`:** Defines the rules for how a character changes and evolves over time, including the frameworks for Perks, Status Effects, Skillset Evolutions, and Equipment.
+*   **`Facility_Environment_Systems.md`:** The reusable template and rulebook for creating the game's environment and its interactive elements, like Medical Services.

+### **Tier 5: The System Libraries**
+*The structured data that defines the parameters and valid options for the core systems.
+This is the "configuration" layer, containing tweakable data for balancing.*

-*   **`Encounter_Engine_Systems.md`:** The "database" of mechanical actions and effects used by the `Encounter_Engine`.
-This document contains the master libraries for all Universal Actions, Reactions, Proximity Effects, and other combat modifiers.
+*   **`Encounter_Engine_Library.md`:** The database for the Encounter Engine, containing the master lists of all Universal Actions, Reactions, Proximity Effects, and Stances.

-*   **`Facility_Environment_Systems.md`:** The reusable template and rulebook for creating the facility's floors.
-It defines the static environmental properties, room connection logic, and the standards for all location-based data.
+*   **`Character_Core_Systems_Library.md`:** The database for the Character Core Systems, containing the master lists of all Natures, psychological weights, relationship modifiers, corruption themes, and other balance-tweakable data.

-### **Tier 5: The Content (Data)**
+### **Tier 6: The Content Layer**
+*The specific, creative instantiations of entities, items, and narrative.
+This is the "data" layer.*

-*   **`Story_Framework.md`:** The document containing the specific linear plot, major narrative beats, and unique story mechanics like the `Live_Documentation_System`.
+*   **`Story_Framework.md`:** The document containing the specific linear plot, major narrative beats, and unique story mechanics.

+*   **Entity Catalogs:**
-*   **`Antagonist_Catalog.md`:** Contains the full, detailed profiles for the primary antagonists, such as The Other, The Architect, and The Resonance.
+    *   **`Antagonist_Catalog.md`:** Contains the full, detailed profiles for the primary antagonists: The Other, The Architect, and The Resonance.

-*   **`Companion_Catalog.md`:** Contains the full, detailed profiles for the main companions, detailing their personalities, story arcs, and mechanical attributes.
+    *   **`Companion_Catalog.md`:** Contains the full, detailed profiles for the main companions: The Scholar, The Protector, The Manipulator, and The Analyst.

+*   **Content Lists:**
-*   **`Perk_List.md`:** The master list containing the design and mechanical effects of every Perk available in the game.
+    *   **`Perk_List.md`:** The master list containing the design and mechanical effects of every unique Perk.

-*   **`Status_Effect_List.md`:** The master list containing the design and mechanical effects of every Status Effect available in the game.
+    *   **`Status_Effect_List.md`:** The master list containing the design and mechanical effects of every unique Status Effect.

-*   **`Equipment_List.md`:** The master list containing the design and mechanical effects of every piece of Equipment available in the game.
+    *   **`Equipment_List.md`:** The master list containing the design and mechanical effects of every unique piece of Equipment.

-*   **`Evolution_List.md`:** The master list containing the design and mechanical effects of every Skillset Evolution available in the game.
+    *   **`Evolution_List.md`:** The master list containing the design and mechanical effects of every unique Skillset Evolution.

+*   **Floor-Specific Content:**
-*   **`Floor_Specific_Frameworks` (e.g., `B3_Framework.md`):** Each floor of the facility receives its own Framework document.
-This file, based on the template from `Facility_Environment_Systems.md`, serves as the floor's master blueprint.
-It details the floor's purpose, environmental themes, room list and layout, and a complete manifest of all discoveries, events, and interactions present on that floor.
+    *   **`B?_Framework.md`:** The implemented blueprint for a specific floor (e.g., `B3_Framework.md`).
+It details the floor's purpose, environmental themes, room list, and a manifest of all discoveries and events.

-*   **`Floor_Specific_Catalogs` (e.g., `B3_Catalog.md`):** Each floor also receives its own Catalog document.
-This file is the "monster manual" and "NPC list" for that specific floor.
-It contains the full, detailed profiles and stat blocks for every Subject, Hazard, and floor-specific NPC that resides there.
+    *   **`B?_Catalog.md`:** The "monster manual" and "NPC list" for a specific floor (e.g., `B3_Catalog.md`).
+It contains the full stat blocks for all Subjects, Hazards, and NPCs residing on that floor.

 ---